 3.)
 Someone has played a prank on you which involves your public embarrassment and everyone begins laughing at you.
 However, you doubt they meant any harm by it.

-—Just beware the dangers.
+Just beware of the dangers.
 Don’t let a silly quiz define who you are.

 So, does favoring pen over pencil and vice versa reveal an aspect of your personality?
 Perhaps.
 The Are You a Pen or Pencil? quiz on Blogthings.com seems to think so: